Skip to main content

 • Keep retention and cleanup predictable

-• Storage design affects performance, retention, and usability
+• Storage design directly affects performance, retention, and usability

-• Recording folders should have a clear purpose
+• Recording folders should each have a clearly defined purpose

-• Retention should be based on actual event volume, not guesswork
+• Retention should be based on actual usage, not assumptions

-• Fast storage and clean folder mapping help stability
+• Fast storage and clean folder mapping improve system stability

 New Folder